Reviews You Can Rely On

 Convenience

 The LDX120C also lacks a battery status meter, but it is pretty easy to install or remove the battery.
 The locking mechanism is a good balance between holding the battery securely and allowing it to be easily released.
-This drill also is relatively lightweight, weighing a little more than 2.5 pounds.
-It also does have an integrated work light, but it is a little on the dim side.
+This drill is also relatively lightweight, weighing a little more than 2.5 pounds.
+It also has an integrated work light, but it is a little on the dim side.

 black+decker 20v max drill/driver ldx120c - having the light above the trigger casts a weird shadow in your work...